Learning Feature Embeddings for Discriminant Model based Tracking: Related Work

 \section{Related Work}

-In this section, we briefly introduce recent state-of-the-art trackers, with a special focus on the Siamese network based ones and the discriminatively trained model based ones.
-Besides, we also shortly describe the recent developments of meta-learning approaches for few-shot learning since our approach shares similar insights to them.
+In this section, we briefly introduce recent state-of-the-art trackers, with a special focus on the Siamese network based ones and the online discriminatively trained ones.
+In addition, we also shortly describe the recent advances in meta-learning for few-shot learning since our approach shares similar insights to theirs.